State's death increase subsides to 121 from 218 day before; cases 7,280 vs. 6,683

 The state's deaths include an increase of 68 each of residents 85 and older and residents and staff in long-term care facilities.

-Florida was among seven states to post triple-digit deaths increases Friday as U.S. fatalities rose by 2,408.
-Cases were 69,228.
+Florida was among four states to post triple-digit deaths increases Saturday as U.S. fatalities rose by 1,770.
+Cases were 71,586.

 Tests reported from labs Friday were 147,888, one day after 134,737 and a record 262,798 Jan.
 29. The state's daily first-time positivity rate was a two-week low of 5.74 percent one day after 5.85, as well as 5.62 Jan.
 30, the least since 4.91 Oct.
 28, a two-week high of a 7.40 Feb.
 7 and record 23.38 Dec.
 28. Palm Beach County's rate was 5.67 percent one day after 6.13, as well as 5.43 Feb.
 6, the lowest 4.63 Nov.
 5, with a two-week high of 9.49 five days ago and a record 20.04 Dec.
 28.